dvuckovic/dvuckovic.github.io/src/posts/poor-mans-vpn.md

 ### Making VPN Connection Persistent

-If everything was set up correctly, now it would be possible to start the connection to _LAN 1_ via `systemd`:
+If everything was set up correctly, now it should be possible to start the connection to _LAN 1_ via `systemd`:

 ```shell
 systemctl start openvpn@<vpn-name>